 It’s Summer time and it’s hot, hot, hot!
-This year we’re spending a lot more time at home with our pet, going on walks and hanging together outside.
+This year we’re spending a lot more time at home with our pets, going on walks, and hanging together outside.
 With just a few simple precautions you all can have a wonderful and safe summer.

 The summer heat can cause the pavement to be quite hot, even approaching up to 145 degrees!
 That’s really hot on your dog’s paws.
 Before you go out for a walk, double check what the pavement heat is.

 Place your hand on the pavement for about 10 seconds.
 If it’s too hot for your hand it’s too hot for your dog’s paws!
 Try walking earlier in the morning or early evening when the sun’s gone down or try walking in grass, or find a shady section of the sidewalk to walk on.